-The following three recommendations therefore aim to promote harmonisation, standardisation and more consistent implementation of payments-related data requirements across jurisdictions.
+The following four recommendations therefore aim to promote harmonisation, standardisation and more consistent implementation of payments-related data requirements across jurisdictions.
+Respondents to the consultation widely supported these recommendations, noting, however, that their effectiveness will depend on the consistent implementation of these data standards across different jurisdictions, particularly in addressing variations in local data protection regulations and compliance requirements.